ruw/WACI-Logger/README.md

+﻿18-689
+Authors: Willis Chang, Robert Walzer

-﻿To build this project, the Android Developer Tools must be installed.
+To build this project, the Android Developer Tools must be installed.
 It can be added as a project to the Android-specific Eclipse.

 Once installed on an Anddroid phone, the logger can be run by selecting